vojtsek/VideoCompression/README.md

 README
 ======
 Program for distributed encoding of video files.
-It was created as a school project.
+It was created as a bachelor thesis.
 Faculty of Mathematics and Physics, Charles University in Prague Author Vojtěch Hudeček
 Year 2015